flexion/devops-deployment-metrics/README.md

 ### Change Fail Rate

-Change Fail Rate is a simple ratio of the number of failed deployments over the total number of deployments in a given reporting period.
-If all the deployments fail, the change fail rate will be 1.0.
+Change Fail Rate is a simple ratio of the number of failed deployments over the total number of deployments in a given reporting period, expressed as a percentage.
+If all the deployments fail, the change fail rate will be 100.0.
 If all the deployments succeed, the change fail rate will be 0.0.

 ### Mean Time to Recover